China economic activity swings back to growth in January - official PMI

 By Joe Cash

-BEIJING, Jan 31 (Reuters) - China's economic activity swung back to growth in January, official data showed on Tuesday, after a wave of COVID-19 infection passed through the country faster than expected following abandonment of pandemic controls.
+BEIJING (Reuters) -China's economic activity swung back to growth in January, after a wave of COVID-19 infections passed through the country faster than expected following abandonment of pandemic controls.

-The official purchasing managers' index (PMI), which measures manufacturing activity, rose to 50.1 from 47.0 in December, the National Bureau of Statistics (NBS) said on Tuesday.
+The official purchasing managers' index (PMI), which measures manufacturing activity, rose to 50.1 in January from 47.0 in December, the National Bureau of Statistics (NBS) said on Tuesday.
 Economists in a Reuters poll had predicted the PMI to come in at 48.0.
-The 50-point mark separates contraction from growth.
+Since the result was above 50.0, it implied growth.

 Both indexes had previously shown the economy to be contracting since September.

-Eighty percent of people in China had already been infected with COVID-19 before the festivities began, according to China's chief epidemiologist, with the wave of disease passing through the population faster than economists had expected and bringing fewer disruptions, too.
+Eighty percent of people in China had already been infected with COVID-19 before the Lunar New Year festivities began, according to the country's chief epidemiologist.

-Lunar New Year consumption was 12.2% higher than in last year's holiday period, while holiday trips inside China surged 74%, as people headed out to celebrate for the first time in three years without COVID-19 restrictions.
-China's cabinet pledged on Saturday it would promote a recovery in consumption as the major driver of the economy and boost importers.
-Chinese manufacturers are struggling with cooling external demand.
+Still, strong holiday consumption has flattered the January PMI report.
+Lunar New Year consumption had already been reported as 12.2% higher than in last year's holiday period, while holiday trips inside China for the same period surged 74%, as people headed out to celebrate for the first time in three years without COVID-19 restrictions.

-Factories tried to retain workers over the festive period to make up ground lost to the COVID disruptions of last year.
-Kevin Whyte, who sources homewares in China for a major Britain-based retailer, told Reuters that his partner factory in China had offered bonuses to workers to shorten their vacations over the New Year period.
+For the festive period, factories tried to make up ground lost to last year's disruptions.
+Kevin Whyte, who sources homewares in China for a major Britain-based retailer, told Reuters his partner factory in China had offered bonuses to workers to shorten their vacations over the New Year period.